Aider-AI/aider/examples/README.md

 1. [**Hello World Flask App**](hello-world-flask.md): This example demonstrates how to create a simple Flask app with various endpoints, such as adding two numbers and calculating the Fibonacci sequence.

-2. [**Semantic Search & Replace**](semantic-search-replace.md): This example showcases Aider's ability to perform semantic search and replace operations in code, dealing with various formatting and semantic differences in the calls that it updates.
+2. [**Semantic Search & Replace**](semantic-search-replace.md): This example showcases Aider's ability to perform semantic search and replace operations in code, dealing with various formatting and semantic differences in the function calls that it updates.

 3. [**2048 Game Modification**](2048-game.md): This example demonstrates how to explore and modify the open-source 2048 game codebase, including adding randomness to the scoring system.